-5. Risk Analysis
+5. Risk and Compliance Analysis

-5.1.
-This paper addresses GCRB Risk 009: Failure to achieve the targets set out in the Regional Outcome Agreement lessens our ability to meet regional needs.
+- 5.1.
+This paper addresses GCRB Risk 009: Failure to achieve the targets set out in the Regional Outcome Agreement lessens our ability to meet regional needs. - 5.2.
+There are no specific legal implications associated with this paper.

-6. Equalities Implications
+6. Financial Implications